Bill proposes state-run family leave insurance in Ohio

 Whaling, in the meantime, frames this issue with a different perspective.

-“Here in Ohio the Republican controlled legislature has gone all in on families and moms, and if we’re gonna go all in on families it can’t just be about reproductive health,” said Whaling.
-“If we’re gonna go all in on families that means then when that baby is born we need to make sure that mom and dad are able to stay home and take care of it.”
+“Here in Ohio the Republican-controlled legislature has gone all-in on families and moms, and if we’re gonna go all-in on families it can’t just be about reproductive health,” said Whaling.
+“If we’re gonna go all-in on families that mean then when that baby is born we need to make sure that mom and dad are able to stay home and take care of it.”